apache/drill/_docs/sql-ref/data-types/001-date.md

 DATE, TIME, and TIMESTAMP store values in Coordinated Universal Time (UTC).
 Currently, Drill does not support casting a TIMESTAMP with time zone, but you can use the TO_TIMESTAMP function (link to example) in a query to use time stamp data having a time zone.

-Before running a query, you can check the formatting of your dates and times.
-First, create a dummy JSON file to use in the FROM clause for testing queries as shown in the following examples.
+Before running a query, you can check the formatting of your dates and times as shown in the following examples.
+The examples refer to a dummy JSON file in the FROM clause.
+The dummy JSON file has following contents.

-    {"dummy" : "data"}.
+    {"dummy" : "data"}

 Next, use the following literals in a SELECT statement.